shoelim/shoelim.github.io/DSxML/DSxML.md

 ## Personal Notebooks
 Personal perspective of modern ML:

-**Deep learning can be viewed as an optimal control problem (solved using gradient descent based algorithms) for dynamical systems (deep architectures) interacting with a noisy environment (data)**.
+**Deep learning can be viewed as an optimal control problem (solved using gradient descent based algorithms on top of some randomization tricks) for randomly initialized dynamical systems (deep architectures) interacting with a noisy environment (large amount of possibly poor-quality data)**.
 <br>